-Seattle apartment building evacuated after reports of explosion
+Seattle apartment building evacuated after firework explosion

 Seattle police and HazMat crews are also responding.

-Crews found a man with injuries outside the building when they arrived.
-Paramedics took the man to Harborview Medical Center in serious condition.
+Crews found the man with injuries outside the building when they arrived.
+Paramedics took the man, in serious condition, to Harborview Medical Center.

 The man told police he was handling a firework when it exploded, said Judinna Gulpan, a spokesperson at the Seattle Police Department.